 One approach is to instead consider the problem from the other direction – measure changes in fitness across environments to understand which phenotypes are important to fitness in a given environment.
 There are clear problems with this approach when measuring fitness across very different environments: the environmental contribution to phenotype is likely to have a larger influence and different phenotypes are likely to have very different contributions in these various environments.
 Instead, consider subtle environmental changes.
 In such environments, rather than a complete change in the phenotypes important to fitness, there is instead a subtle shift in the relative importance of the phenotypes that influence fitness.

 Recent technological advances allow us to measure the fitness of many mutants with high precision and in high-throughput (Levy et al. 2015).
 In particular, our approach develops the notion of independent, fitness-relevant phenotypes, that are affected by genetic variation and have significant and independent contributions to fitness, and uses precise fitness measurements across subtle environmental perturbations to identify these phenotypes (Fig. 1D).
 These phenotypes are not necessarily measurable traits in the traditional conceptualization of “phenotypes”, rather each fitness-relevant phenotype is likely influenced by complex combinations of measurable (and perhaps currently unmeasurable) features of that organism.
 We find that our method is able to accurately infer the number of phenotypes relevant to fitness on simulated data.
 Our ability to detect such phenotypes depends on both the magnitude of measurement error and the relative dispersal of mutants in phenotype space.
 [Furthermore, we show that we are able to detect particular combinations of mutants and conditions where behavior is inconsistent with the broader collection of mutations.
 Finally, we apply this method to fitness measurements of a yeast deletion collection, showing something.]

+Do we focus on adaptation?
+All of your questions about this paper are coming back to me.
+If we focus on adaptation, we should include more on that in this last section of the introduction…but you can kind of go back and forth between this section and your results.
+Once they crystalize, so will the intro.
+Because of this evolutionary perspective on the importance of phenotype, identifying phenotype that have an effect on fitness in a given environment is an important area of study.
+Possibly back to evolution…how have things been shaped into modules such that mutations cannot affect some dimensions as easily as others.
+Lewontin (Lewontin 1974) further stratified these concepts in the light of natural selection and evolution: an organism’s “genotype” characterizes the information passed down to offspring, and an organism’s “phenotype” is the material that natural selection itself acts on.
+Our analysis re-defines phenotypes not as things we measure, but as things evolution shaped… Sorry, this is some nonsensical stuff.
+I was toying around with ending where we started, back on the definition of phenotypes.

+So what is this paper about?
+What is unique about our model?
+There are actually a lot of things, My list has things like, (1) we use both environment and genetic perturbations to understand phenotypic complexity (do others?), (2) we do not assume mutation distribution, (3) we study tiny perturbations (single mutations, batch effects), (4) we quantify how much power we have to detect phenotypes with smaller effects on fitness (anisotropy thing), (5) we (might) focus on adaptation.
+First, decide on the most important items in this list.
+Then, let them drive section 2 and 3 of the introduction.